An overview of the functions of the kMeter App.

 - Stop at a certain drop-off from max power.

 Pre reps: extra reps before the set and the data collections starts.
 These reps are used for acceleration and will be discarded in the workout summary.
 Iso mode means 0 pre-reps, usable if you want to go from a ISO-hold into dynamic action (pinch-release).

-Voice: Mute or choose auditative feedback with rep count, average, peak power or power limits.
-Power limits allows you to set a range and kMeter will give vocal and graphic feedback if you go outside of this range.
+Voice: Mute or choose auditive feedback with rep count, average, peak power, average speed or power limits.
+Power limits allow you to set a range and kMeter will give vocal and graphic feedback if you go outside of this range.

 Auto start: kMeter Module and App senses rotation and stops by itself.
 Acquisition of data starts and begins without any interaction for the user on the screen.

 Time display: Choose between clock or timer in the screen between sets.
-Timer is reset after every set and is used for timing set rest.
+The timer is reset after every set and is used for timing set rest.

 Display results: Choose which metrics you want to see in the summary after a completed set.
-All metrics are saved independent of you have them displayed or not so this will not affect the data saved, only the presentation.
+All metrics are saved whether you decide to have them displayed or not, so this will not affect the data saved, only the presentation.

 The rotation of the flywheel indicates motion but doesn’t correlate to actual rotation speed.

-You can select which numbers to show and not in setup > display results
+You can select which numbers to display and hide in setup > display results